 - 1. A game that is tied after regulation play shall continue for one inning, utilizing an international tiebreaker.
 The last scheduled batter from the previous inning will be placed at 2nd base.
 The inning will start with 0 outs.
 Only ONE extra inning will be played if the game remains tied, the official result will be a tie. - 2.
 The score of a forfeited game shall be recorded as 7-0. - 3.
-A game shall be considered complete upon the game clock going under five minutes remaining or all innings have been played. - 4.
-If a team is mathematically eliminated, the game should continue under the following scenarios: - a.
-Time is remaining on the clock - b.
-All players have not received an at bat - i.
-IF a team is mathematically eliminated and the game ends early, the time remaining before the next game can be utilized as practice or a scrimmage for the remaining time on the clock; the next game must start on time. - 5.
+A game shall be considered complete upon the game clock going under five minutes remaining or all innings have been played.
+A game can end early if at the conclusion of an inning a team has an eight run lead in the 5th inning, a twelve run lead in the 4th inning, a fifteen run lead in the 3rd inning.
+Each team cannot score more than five runs in their half inning. - 4.
 A new inning will not start once the game clock has less than 5:00 remaining.